wd42/docs/SPEAKERS.md

 - Have too much content in slides
 - Platform shame (that is, don't make comments or jokes which imply that a tool, technique, language, platform, etc. is inferior).
 - Talks must not be sexist, racist, obviously offensive, or attack individuals or groups
-- Include mention people (e.g. by name, image, etc.) without their permission unless they are a public figure for the reason you're discussing them
+- Include or mention people (e.g. by name, image, etc.) without their permission unless they are a public figure for the reason you're discussing them

 ## On the night
 ### Equipment